paulwardrip/auto-lightbox/README.md

 # auto-lightbox
+In auto-lightbox 2.0.0 modals with automatic wiring were introduced.

 An automatic lightbox that will show and hide when its parent element does, Now has a jQuery plugin (but does not require jQuery, can be used standalone).
 It will try to guess at proper z-indexes for itself and multiple parent elements, but if it gets out of whack set explicit z-indexes on all your parent elements that it will be attached to.